GalvanizeOpenSource/stats-shortcourse/docs/_sources/index.rst.txt

 ^^^^^^^^^^

-The purpose of this short course is to (a) equip you with actual quantitative techniques that you can apply to more effectively tackle problems you're interested in using data, and (b) to provide you with a appropriate foundation on which you can effectively build a synergistic data science skill set leveraging
+The purpose of this short course is to (a) equip you with actual quantitative tools that you can apply to more effectively tackle problems you're interested in using data, and (b) to provide you with a appropriate foundation on which you can effectively build a synergistic data science skill set that leverages

   * `Descriptive statistics <https://en.wikipedia.org/wiki/Descriptive_statistics>`_ - mean, median, skewness...
   * `Inferential statistics <https://en.wikipedia.org/wiki/Statistical_inference>`_  - hypothesis testing, interval estimation...
   * `Predictive analytics <https://en.wikipedia.org/wiki/Predictive_analytics>`_ - supervised learning: regression, classification...
-  * `Prescriptive analytics <https://en.wikipedia.org/wiki/Prescriptive_analytics>`_ - unsupervised learning and recommender systems...
+  * `Prescriptive analytics <https://en.wikipedia.org/wiki/Prescriptive_analytics>`_ - unsupervised learning, recommender systems...